dartmouth-cs98/hack-a-thing-2-lil-thing/README.md

 ## What didn't work
 The kit explicitly said that the SD card would have the required software preinstalled.
 For some reason it hadn't been installed.
+Because of this, the computer wasn't booting up.
-It took me a while to figure out that the SD card was empty and then go and download what I needed.
+It took me a while to figure out that the SD card was empty and that I needed to go and download/import the software onto the SD card.